abbyeg/aurora-ray/README.md

 ![Big Scene](images/spheres-big-scene.png)

 Note: This might take some time to run, a progress bar is provided to anticipate the general render time.

+## Notes on Optimization

+Currently running the complex scene at: